If you have pain below the beltline, you need to find out why you’re hurting.

 - The groin pain is very bad or it doesn’t get better in a few days

 - There’s swelling or a lump around or in your testicle

 - Pain in your side moves into your groin and testicle

 - There’s blood in your urine

-Go to the emergency room if you have intense pain, or you have pain along with fever, chills, and nausea.
+Go to the emergency room if you have sudden or intense pain; the pain radiates to you back, abdomen, or chest; or you have pain along with fever, chills, and nausea.